samutamm/easemesh/docs/user-manual.md

 The `tenant` is used to group several services of the same business domain.
 Services can communicate with each other in the same tenant.
 In EaseMesh, there is a special global tenant that is visible to the entire mesh.
 Users can put some global, shared services in this special tenant.

 > ** Note: **
-> All specs in the EaseMesh are written in Yaml formation
+> All specs in the EaseMesh are written in Yaml format

 **Create a tenant for services** You can choose to deploy a new mesh service in an existing tenant, or creating a new one for it.
 Modify example YAML content below and apply it: